SamHulme1/Art-By-Jamie/README.md

 ### User 1- Student/artist
  As a student/artist, I can easily navigate around the site, finding the relevant information I want.
 I can read about Art By Jamie, view their artwork, view their social media, and contact them.
 I can do this by:

-- Navigate around the different pages using the clear and functional navigation elements at the top and bottom right of the page.
-Seeing clear user feedback which shows when im on different pages and which links I’m about to click on.
+- Navigating around the different pages using the clear and functional navigation elements at the top and bottom right of the page, seeing clear user feedback which shows when im on different pages and which links I’m about to click on
 - Reading the small about information on the landing page
-- Viewing their artwork in the gallery, seeing the different mediums they use in the clearly identifiable different sections and see the information about the artwork by clicking on the images.
+- Viewing their artwork in the gallery, seeing the different mediums they use in the clearly identifiable different sections and see the information about the artwork by clicking on the images
 - Reading the larger about information on the About Art By Jamie Page
 - Finding their contact details in the footer at the bottom of every page
 - Visiting the contact me page and sending them a direct email message